lfn-cnti/bestpractices/charter.md

 The CNG WG is not meant to be a set in time standard.
 The best practices should continually evolve with state of the art in the Kubernetes and cloud native ecosystems.
 Community leaders also have a duty to find, sponsor, and promote new community members.
 Leaders should expect to step aside.
 Community members should expect to step up.

 * **Commit first, improve later** -
 The community thrives on contribution.
 A PR or suggestion for a change will move the community forward faster.
 Healthy disagreements are important for technical excellence, and should be accompanied with a way to move forward.
-We will accept good contributions and continue to make them better later
+We will accept good contributions and continue to make them better later.

 * **Pragmatism over Politics** -
 Our work should be focused on what works best in the real world rather than what works best for one group.
 Everything we do should have a basis in pratical applications and use cases.